apereo/cas/docs/cas-server-documentation/installation/Rest-Authentication.md

 | `428`          | Produces a `AccountPasswordMustChangeException`
 | Other          | Produces a `FailedLoginException`

+## Warnings

+The remote REST endpoint can send warnings back to the CAS server using custom headers:

+### `X-Cas-PasswordExpirationDate`

+If this header is present in the response and contains a RFC1123 date a `PasswordExpiringWarningMessageDescriptor` is added to the created `AuthenticationHandlerExecutionResult`.

+### `X-Cas-Warning`

+For each `X-Cas-Warning` header present in the response, a corresponding `DefaultMessageDescriptor` is added to the `AuthenticationHandlerExecutionResult`.
+The header value is used as `code` and `defaultMessage`.

 ## Configuration

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#rest-authentication).